Grieving During the Holidays

-Feelings of grief can intensify during the holiday season, not only due to these losses, but the pressure of social expectations, traditions and norms that place a high value on the sanctity of family and togetherness that may neither be realistic nor desirable for an estranged or ostracized family member.
+Feelings of grief can intensify during the holiday activities, not only due to these losses but the pressure of social expectations, traditions, and norms that place a high value on the sanctity of family and togetherness that may neither be realistic nor desirable for an estranged or ostracized family member.

-- If the growing season allows, plant a shrub in memory and honor of your loved you to function as a living reminder of the love that you take on your center throughout Christmas, also all year, despite your own loss.
+If the growing season allows, plant a shrub in memory and honor of your loved you to function as a living reminder of the love that you take on your center throughout things to get for Christmas, also all year, despite your own loss.

-- Move outside and exercise, specially after much holiday supper, simply by walking the road or visiting the playground you connect to your pet.
+Move outside and exercise, especially after much holiday supper, simply by walking the road or visiting the playground you connect to your pet.

-- Is I bought a stocking with a poodle on it.
+Am I bought a stocking with a poodle on it?
 And I typed up every Christmas memory I could think of with her.
 Then I keep the list in the stocking and each year I read it…. (did the same for the rest of my family)…kinda helps me feel connected.

-- perhaps you could make a plate of your pets’ most favorite foods as an offering to them in heaven.
+perhaps you could make a plate of your pets’ most favorite foods as an offering to them in heaven.
 A food offering is often done in Asia.
-Afterwards, food can be burned or buried and in some cultures it is eaten.
-“However, before you take a bite of that delicious-looking offering, consider this statement from restaurateur Maria de Jesus Monterubbio: “It is believed that if you took a bite of any of the foods that are on the altar after Day of the Dead, the food has no flavor anymore because the spirit has already eaten it.””
+Afterward, food can be burned or buried and in some cultures, it is eaten.
+“However, before you take a bite of that delicious-looking offering, consider this statement from restaurateur Maria de Jesus Monterubbio: “It is believed that if you took a bite of any of the foods that are on the altar after Day of the Dead, the food has no flavor anymore because the spirit has already eaten it.”

 - Send a message to the Rainbow Bridge by writing then burning your notes to your loved ones.